RE: Beware Gift Card Scams

 I need you to help me get an iTunes gifts for card from the store, I will REIMBURSE you back when I get to the office.
 I need to send it to someone and it is very important cause I’m still at the meeting and I need to get it sent as soon as Possible.

 In each case, the email came from a spoofed account, used an accurate signature line, and was aimed at employees that work in the same department or a closely related one.

 Many sites, such as Google, offer methods for troubleshooting spoofing emails including a specific means to report it.
 For example, if you find that someone is using a fake Google account in an attempt to appear as though they are you, you are encouraged to report the problem.
 Other account and email providers have their own methods to report phishing and/or spoofing.

 As the number of new phishing scams grows, we must be increasingly mindful and diligent in our handling of email.
-For a sense of scale, and a bit of insight, have a quick look at some of the top email scams of 2018.
+For a sense of scale, and a bit of insight, have a quick look at some of the top email scams.